Become part of the MoD Squad!

 Postdoctoral Fellows

 MoDLab is looking for junior colleagues with great ideas and a passion for science.
 Please send a CV, cover letter, and three references to Professor Baskin-Sommers.
-Applications will be considered on a rolling basis; openings vary with current funding level.
-Candidates should possess strong technical abilities, including programming experience (e.g., MATLAB, EPrime, or other scripting languages), comfort with statistical analysis and analytic software (e.g. SPSS, R), and familiarity with psychophysiological data collection (EEG/ERP, startle, imaging).
+Applications will be considered on a rolling basis Candidates should possess strong technical abilities, including programming experience (e.g., MATLAB, EPrime, or other scripting languages), comfort with statistical analysis and analytic software (e.g. R), and/or familiarity with psychophysiological data collection (EEG/ERP, startle, imaging).
+Our current ad can be found here.

 Graduate Students